In backing South Carolina GOP chair, Trump remains active

 At that same meeting, Arizona Republicans voted to censure Cindy McCain and two other prominent GOP members who have found themselves crosswise with Trump.

-As he receives Trump’s backing, McKissick says the former president’s imprint on the Republican Party remains “tremendous” and that he fully expects Trump to play a major role in the upcoming 2022 midterm elections.
+McKissick says the former president’s imprint on the Republican Party remains “tremendous” and that he fully expects Trump to play a major role in the upcoming 2022 midterm elections.

 “He definitely has a tremendous leadership position in our party, just by virtue of how the people who have come into our party under his leadership, came into our party,” McKissick told AP, citing what he saw as Trump’s fulfillment of campaign promises on immigration reform, conservative judicial appointments and restricting abortion.